User Levels and Access Levels

 Read Access Levels

-This property, found in various Movicon project controls and components, defines which is the control's Read Access Level.
-If the User has been authenticated but their Access Level does not correspond with the control's, the user will not be able to read that control.
+This property, which is found in various Movicon project controls and components, defines which is the control's Read Access Level.
+If the User has been authenticated but their Access Level does not correspond with that of the control's, the user will not be able to read that control.

-You must also consider that a project's control's or component's write access assumes different meanings according to the object itself.
-For further information please refer to the 'Read Access Level' property of the component of interest:
+Please also consider that the write access of a control or component in the project assumes different meanings according to the control or component type.
+For further information, please refer to the 'Read Access Level' property of the component concerned:

 Variable "Read Access Level" property (paragraph: "Variable Access Level Properties")